Common support tasks for data.gov.uk and CKAN

 Deleting (or withdrawing) a dataset

 Users are not permitted to remove their own datasets.
 There are a limited number of circumstances in which a dataset will be withdrawn.
-This is to be done by Technical 2nd Line, following a request from the publisher.
+This is to be done by technical support, following a request from the publisher.

 Datasets are never hard-deleted (known as “purged” in CKAN), instead they are given the state “deleted” (a soft-deletion), which removes them from the public-facing site but allows them to be viewed through the CKAN publishing interface.
 Soft-deleted datasets can be undeleted.